marcos-araujo/PowerShell-SomeUsefulScripts/README.md

-# Useful PowerShell Scripts
+# Some Useful PowerShell Scripts

-Some PowerShell scripts